TIDYMOUSE/Carbon-Footprint/README.md

 - [ ] **Carbon Credits Calculation**: Estimate potential carbon credits based on current market rates.
 - [x] **User Authentication**: Integrate Firebase authentication for secure access to the app.
 - [x] **Database Integration**: Use Firebase for data storage and retrieval.
+- [] **ML Integration**: to calculate clean energy estimations and reliable profits and WebGL for 3D rendering on website.

 ---